hillarychoyt/hillarychoyt.github.io/about.md

-I still jumped around a lot, between cognition, lingutistics, learning and memory, and computer science, before going on my first coop (a full-time, 6 month internship between semsesters)at Harvard Medical School's Datta Lab.
-There, I investigated the role of the Ms4a family of olfactory receptors, which are different from conventional olfactory receptors due to having multiple types of receptors on a single neuron.
+I still jumped around a lot, between cognition, lingutistics, learning and memory, and computer science, before going on my first coop (a full-time, 6 month internship between semsesters)at Harvard Medical School's [Datta Lab](http://datta.hms.harvard.edu/).
+There, I investigated the role of olfactoy nuerons expressing the [Ms4a](https://www.ebi.ac.uk/interpro/entry/InterPro/IPR030417/) family of receptors, which are different from conventional olfactory neurons due to having multiple types of receptors on a single neuron.
 I investigated these pathways through social transmission of food preferencce experiments in mice, as well as through innate preference experiments.
 I also tracked the movement of the mice in these